DANCE: Deep Learning-Assisted Analysis of Protein Sequences Using Chaos Enhanced Kaleidoscopic Images: Experimental Setup

 \subsection{Dataset Statistics}

-The TCR sequence data used in this study was obtained from TCRdb, a comprehensive database for T-cell receptor sequences known for its powerful search function~\cite{chen2021tcrdb}.
-TCRdb contains a vast collection of over 277 million sequences derived from more than 8265 TCR-Seq samples, encompassing various tissues, clinical conditions, and cell types.
-In this study, our focus was on identifying and extracting data related to the five most prevalent types of cancer based on their incidence rates.
-To ensure a representative subset of the data while preserving the distribution of target labels (cancer types), we employed the Stratified ShuffleSplit method.
-Through this approach, we randomly extracted a total of $14205$ TCR sequences for four different types of cancers.
-The dataset's statistics used for experimentation are presented in Table~\ref{tbl_data_stats}.
+The TCR sequence data used in this study was obtained from TCRdb, a comprehensive database for T-cell receptor sequences known for its powerful search function~\citeauthor{chen2021tcrdb}.
+In this study, our focus was on identifying and extracting data related to the five most prevalent types of cancer-based on their incidence rates.
+We extracted a total of $14205$ TCR sequences for four different types of cancers.
+We use the following target labels with the number of sequences: HeadNeck(5230), Ovarian(583), Pancreatic(2887), Retroperitoneal(5505).